aspiringsecurity/Water-ICM/README.md

 •Drone Incident Reporting : Publish drone incident reports.

-We have developed an Integrated Management solution to improve Water and Transport Monitoring by UAVs powered by:
+We have developed an Integrated Management solution to improve Water and Transport Monitoring on XDC network by UAVs powered by:

 1. OpenSeaCalc data analytics & visualization tool for communities: https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/opensea-community-tooling